AliceNN-ucdenver/Iasa/cio-january2025.md

 Key Takeaways:
 * Traditional architecture approaches focused on control and standards are failing to meet modern business needs
-* Successful transformation requires a shift from "master builder" to "urban planner" mindset
+* Successful transformation requires a shift from "master builder" to "urban planner" mindset and then translated into self-sustainable entities
 * Four critical pillars drive success: business value delivery, technical foundation, DevSecOps maturity, and thirving engineering community
 * Measuring portfolio health through clear metrics enables data-driven decision making
 * Cultural transformation and talent development are as crucial as technical excellence

 Expected Benefits:
 * Faster time to market for new initiatives
+* Small teams focused on well-defined outcomes
 * Reduction in system incidents
 * Improvement in developer productivity
 * Enhanced ability to attract and retain top talent